Tips Bulletin

 While we usually associate essential oils with filling a space with a pleasing scent, these oils have many other uses, including killing and deterring insects.
 Make a cheap and natural carpet beetle spray and DIY dust mite repellent spray by combining two oils these insects hate.

 Fill a glass bottle with distilled water and add several drops each of peppermint essential oil and clove essential oil.
 Shake the solution well and spritz it over the carpet, upholstery, curtains, and other suspected areas.
-This has the added advantage of being able to get bad smell out of carpet, too.
+This has the added advantage of getting the bad smell out of carpet, too.

 Using Sticky Traps to Eliminate Carpet Beetles